kyverno/chainsaw/website/docs/reference/jp/examples/trim_prefix.md

 ## Description

-trims the second string prefix from the first string if the first string starts with the prefix
+Trims the second string prefix from the first string if the first string starts with the prefix.

 ## Examples